2021–22 Austin Peay Governors basketball team

 The 2021–22 Austin Peay Governors men's basketball team represented Austin Peay State University in the 2021–22 NCAA Division I men's basketball season.
 The Governors, led by first-year head coach Nate James, played their home games at the Winfield Dunn Center in Clarksville, Tennessee as members of the Ohio Valley Conference (OVC).
-They finished the season 12–17, 8–10 in OVC play to finish in a tie for fifth place.
+They finished the season 12–17, 8–10 in OVC play, to finish in a tie for fifth place.
 As the No. 6 seed in the OVC tournament, they lost to Tennessee Tech in the first round.

 The season marked the end of one era for Austin Peay, and was originally intended to be the end of a second.
 After the season, the Governors left the OVC, their home since 1962, to join the ASUN Conference.
 The season was intended to be the Governors' last at the Dunn Center, with the new F&M Bank Arena in downtown Clarksville originally set to open for the 2022–23 season.
-However, the opening of the new arena has now been delayed to July 2023.
+However, the opening of the new arena was later delayed to July 2023.